rafaco/InAppDevTools/README.md

 <br/>
 <br/>

-# //TODO: Following documentation is outdated... working on it
+# OUT-DATED: Following documentation is outdated... working on it

 ### Integrations <a name="integrations"/>
 This library attempt to extend your app with minimal modification of your source code.
 Only install is required and you will get...